-2. Nap if you can, but don’t overdo it.
+Nap if you can, but don’t overdo it

-Though you may want an IV of coffee and Red Bull, resist.
-According to one study, even when caffeine was consumed six hours before bedtime, sleep patterns were still disrupted.
-“Caffeine early in the day is all right, but if you’re still consuming it by 4 p.m., it may make it harder to fall asleep,” says Robert Rosenberg, D.O., author of Sleep Soundly Every Night, Feel Fantastic Every Day.
+Though you may want an IV of coffee and Red Bull — resist.
+“Caffeine early in the day is alright, but if you’re still consuming it by 4 p.m., it may make it harder to fall asleep,” says Robert Rosenberg, DO, author of Sleep Soundly Every Night, Feel Fantastic Every Day.

-4. Eat fruits, veggies, and drink (even more) water.
+Eat fruits, veggies, and drink (even more) water

 And, just like you did throughout the night, stick to lean proteins, healthy carbs, and lots of water, she adds.